premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

-48. When will you prefer to use a Factory Pattern?
+48. When will you prefer to use a Factory Pattern?p2 repeated

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)